 How long is the application process?

-For an applicant with a clear criminal history, the process typically takes less than two (2) weeks.
+For an applicant with a clear criminal history, the process typically takes twenty (20) working days.
 If there

 is a criminal history, additional information, support letters, possibly dispositions for crimes, etc. will be